 - Cheap Tourisiting: Catch the Number 11 bus from Fulham Broadway (map) to Liverpool Street (map), it passes most main attractions and only costs £1.50.”

 Victoria was born and grew up in Cape Town, South Africa where she studied Food & Beverage Management at the Cape Peninsula University of Technology.
-She moved to London in 2005 to pursue her dream of travelling the World.
+She moved to London in 2005 to try out expat life in London and to pursue her dream of traveling the world.
 Victoria is a Coach and Mentor who is completing her round the world very slowly.
 Her Blog is Coaching related and focuses on the areas of life that middle to senior managers find challenging or wish to generally improve.

 London is the capital and largest city of both England and the United Kingdom.
 It is one of the world’s most cosmopolitan cities, and diversity infuses daily life, food, music and fashion.
 One in three Londoners is foreign-born, representing around 270 nationalities and 300 languages.

 London has been a major settlement for two millennia and that gives the city a lot of character.
 These days London is considered one of the world’s leading “global cities” and remains an international capital of culture, music, education, fashion, politics, finance and trade.

 London’s world class tourist attractions are renowned across the globe.
 With 30 historic gardens, 123 historic buildings, more than 200 museums, 600 cinema screens, and 108 music halls this city really has a lot to offer both its citizens and all types of visitors.

 And, something every travel addict will love: London is incredibly well-connected.
 With five international airports and the high-speed Eurostar rail link, more than 50 countries are within a three-hour flight time and 310 international destinations have direct links to London.

 Are you a food lover?
 There are more than 6,000 restaurants in London including over 50 Michelin Star restaurants!